 Class is the level of categories.

-Correlations are the coordinate system derived from the ordinate comparison of the collation.
+Correlations are the coordinate system derived from the ordinate comparison of advanced sets of the primary collation.
+Similar to Plato's Theory of Forms, which

 SLC class system

 The Secular Library Classification system is divided into seven partitions.
-The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of reality.
+The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of knowledge.